 Medicaid helps people at low incomes get health care at a low cost or free.
 It's a partnership between the federal and state governments.
-The federal government sets the basic Medicaid program, who qualifies, and what services are offered.
-State governments can cover more people and more services.
+The federal government sets the rules for the basic Medicaid program and determines who qualifies and what benefits are offered.
+State governments can choose to cover more people and provide more benefits.

-The Affordable Care Act adds more people and more services to the basic Medicaid plan, but only in states that choose to expand Medicaid.
+The Affordable Care Act adds more people and more benefits to the basic Medicaid program, but only in states that choose to expand Medicaid.

-If you already use Medicaid to help pay for doctor's visits, or think you can get it, here's what the Affordable Care Act means for you.
+If you already use Medicaid to help pay for doctor's visits, or if you think you can get it, here's what the Affordable Care Act means for you.

 If You Get Medicaid Now, You May Still Qualify

 People with low incomes who've been helped by Medicaid in the past should still qualify in 2014.
 This includes: